Martin Pabst Group

 Please check our paper in Chemical Science (HOT articles February) about the phylogenetic distribution of remarkable nine-carbon sugars (sialic acids), or our recent ISME paper featuring unique anammox surface layers!

 YEAST PROTEOMICS: Saccharomyces cerevisiae is one of the best-studied eukaryotic model cells and increasingly used as a cell factory in industry.
 We establish and apply new approaches to identify and quantify protein dynamics and covalent protein modifications in yeast.
 The proteome shows a vastly higher diversity compared to the genome, which is by a significant proportion due to covalent protein modifications (e.g., for fast regulation of intermolecular interactions) or by tuning of enzyme activities.
 Our yeast proteomics activities are in collaboration with the Daran-Lapujade Lab (yeast synthetic biology).

 Please have a look to our recent FEMS yeast research review (articles making impact 2020): Shot-gun proteomics: why thousands of unidentified signals matter or our most recent article in Molecular & Cellular Proteomics about: Proteome dynamics in yeast

-HOST CELL PROTEOMICS: We establish novel mass spectrometric approaches for monitoring host cell protein removal, with the goal to accelerate downstream process development.
+HOST CELL PROTEOMICS: We develop our novel mass spec approaches for monitoring host cell protein removal to accelerate downstream process development.
 This project is being performed in collaboration with the Ottens Lab.